Skip to main content

 UNICEF Digital Wallet: Financial Inclusion for 4M+ People

-How Xcapit built a blockchain-based digital wallet that reached 4M+ people across 167+ countries as part of the UNICEF Innovation Fund.
+How Xcapit built a blockchain-based digital wallet that reached 4M+ people across 167+ countries as part of the UNICEF Innovation Fund — recognized as a Digital Public Good by the DPGA.

 React NativeSolidityEthereumRSKPolygonNode.jsTypeScript